Semi-visible higgs decay as a probe for new invisible particles: Summary and Conclusion

 If the invisible final state is interpreted as thermal dark matter~\cite{Cowsik:1972gh,Lee:1977ua,Kolb:1990vq}, the semi-visible Higgs sensitivities are weaker than the limits from direct detection for hadronic operators \cite{LZ:2024zvo,PandaX:2022xqx,PandaX:2023xgl,DarkSide:2022dhx} and from indirect detection for leptonic operators \cite{ODonnell:2024aaw}.
 Nonetheless, they are complementary -- especially for different dark matter scenarios such as asymmetric dark matter, where indirect detection bounds are absent~\cite{Nussinov:1985xr,Gelmini:1986zz,Zurek:2013wia,Petraki:2013wwa} (see \cite{Roy:2024ear} for recent limits), or for co-annihilating dark matter, where both direct and indirect detection signals can be suppressed \cite{Bell:2013wua}.
 A quantitative study of semi-visible Higgs decay using DSMEFT for these scenarios will be the subject of future work.

 \acknowledgments This work is supported by an Australian Research Council Discovery Project.
 SD is supported by the U.S. Department of Energy under Contract No. DE- SC0012704.
-AR thanks Dibya S. Chattopadhyay for useful discussions.
+AR thanks Dibya S. Chattopadhyay, Biplob Bhattacherjee, and Saikat Karmakar for useful discussions, and Ranjan Laha for hosting him during his visit to IISc-CHEP, Bangalore, where part of this work was reviewed.
 Digital data is available from the authors upon request.